NcuMathRoboticsLab/MRL_LabelTool/README.md

 There is an Adaboost with logistic regression example in this project.
 In this courese, you must implement your own model, otherwise you won't pass the course.

-If you wanna implement your model in this project folder:
+If you wanna implement your model in this project directly.
 To make your own feature, you can modify the "include/make_feature.h" file.
 To make you own Model, you can add your model in the `model` folder, notice that there must be two member functions, `fit` and `predict` in your model.